 - What percentage of your employees are using the resource

 - How much time it saves them

 Using that info, you can easily calculate if the hours employees are saving justifies the cost of the resource.
-If you’re interested in learning more about how your team leverages their available resources, you can do in-depth analysis on a less frequent basis.
+If you’re interested in learning more about how your team leverages its available resources, you can do in-depth analysis on a less frequent basis.